Comm 1100: Public Speaking

 A good attitude and a sense of humor will take you far in this class!
 I know that they work for me, so I like to practice what I preach.
 CCRI’s Student Handbook includes specific policies regarding student code of conduct.

-3. Plagiarism – Simply put, plagiarism is stealing someone else’s ideas or words without giving credit to the source.
+4. Academic Integrity – When you borrow the ideas and/or words of others, you need to acknowledge you have done so by using an approved documentation system, such as the Modern Language Association (MLA) or the American Psychological Association (APA).
+Lack of documentation, intentional or accidental, constitutes plagiarism.
 Getting caught at it (and getting caught is easier than you might think) has serious repercussions, including failing the assignment and very possibly the course itself.
+Simply put, give credit to the source of any borrowed material.
 Please read the CCRI Policy on Academic Honesty.

 If you are unable to speak on the assigned date, it is YOUR responsibility to notify me PRIOR to the next class.
 Doing so will enable you to make up the speech.
 Not contacting me means that (a) the speech cannot be made up because of time constraints, or (b) the speech can be made up at the class’s convenience but with a full grade penalty.

-2. Written Work – As in all college classes, you will be completing writing assignments.
-These include various homework assignments, critiques, and speech outlines.
-These mandatory assignments are important and factor into your overall grade.
-All work must be computer-generated.
-Handwritten work is not acceptable!
 Each assignment will have an associated due-date that you must meet.
-I will accept work via email as long as it is submitted by the due date and emailed to me as an MS Word attachment.
+I will accept work via email as long as it is submitted by the due date and emailed to me as an MS Word attachment (NOT shared via One Drive, One Note, or Google Drive).
 Be sure that your name is part of the file name and that you include your name and the name of the assignment in the subject line.
 Without this information, I may not open your email.

-4. Quizzes and Tests – These will be sprinkled throughout the course.
+5. Tests – These will be sprinkled throughout the course.
 Most will be announced in advance, and most will consist of multiple-choice and short-answer questions.
 However, I may also assign a take-home test, which will be an essay.
 You will also be required to answer questions based on each assigned chapter.
-You will access and respond to these questions through Blackboard.
-Each quiz will have a due date assigned to it, after which you cannot take the quiz.
+You will access and respond to these questions through tests in Launchpad, Learning Curve, or Blackboard.
+Each test will have a due date assigned to it, after which you cannot take the test.

 To receive a “C” on a speech, your speech must: